msysbio/microbetag/docs/cytoApp.md

 ---

 ![microbetag CyApp](../assets/images/cyApp.png){: width=25% }

 ## Run `microbetag` Cytoscape app

 All you need to do for start using *microetag* is first, to [download Cytoscape](https://cytoscape.org/download.html) in case not already on your computer, and then install the *microbetag* app (`MGG`) from [Cytoscape App store](https://apps.cytoscape.org/apps/mgg).
 If you visit Cytoscape Appstore and you have not lunched Cytoscape, you will see a *Download* button.
 Please, make sure **you first lunch Cytoscape** and then visit Cytoscape, otherwise, **lunch Cytoscape and refresh the Cytoscape Appstore page**.
 Now, you will see that the *Download* button has turned to *Install*.
 By clicking it, it will be automatically integrated on your Cytoscape.
 This can also be performed from within Cytoscape by clicking on the `Apps` tab of the main bar and then `App  Store > Show App Store` and typing `microbetag` on the box that pops up.

-Once the app is installed, you may click on the `Apps` tab and you will find *MGG* there.
+Once the app is installed, you may click on the `Apps` tab, and you will find *MGG* there.

 ![mgg_overall](../assets/images/app/mainMenu.png)

+{: .important-title}
+> INPUT FILES USED IN THIS TUTORIAL
+> In this example, we will use the [`testAbund.tsv`][3] file to showcase how to use microbetag without a network being already available.
+>
+> In the second case, where a network is already available, we will use the [`vitAbund.tsv`][1] as our abundance file and the [`edgelist.tsv`][2] file as our network file.

-From this box, you will have access to all features of the app.
+From the main menu box, you will have access to all features of the app.
 As you see, the *Get Annotated Network* is currently not a clickable option.
 That is because *microbetag* has no input yet.